 There are already many articles on line about what colors work best on TV, so I'll address a different issue--- how to avoid looking fat on camera.
 We all know people tend to appear bigger on TV.
 The strong studio lighting will optically expand your image.
 How do we minimize that dreadful effect?

 Well, while the expanding effect is inevitable, we can prevent it from exaggerating our fleshy body parts.
 On TV, the most noticeable flesh is in the upper arms.
-That means you'd better cover them unless they are exceptionally bony like a model's.
+That means you'd better cover them unless they are exceptionally bony.
 Even though my upper arms are thin, I would cover them on TV--- I'm afraid my fair skin might reflect the studio light and make them appear thicker than they are.

 What covers up your upper arms on TV must be loose-fit sleeves.
 Tight sleeves would seem to give you an extra layer of flesh even if they were black.

 The weather reporter in the photo above is actually skinny.
 You must notice how thin her waist is.
-But her upper arms in black lace tight sleeves look chunky for her proportions, unjustly making the young woman a bit matronly.
+But her upper arms in black lace tight sleeves look chunky for her proportions, unjustly making her look a bit matronly.

 By contrast, the weather reporter in the photo below is pregnant, but her upper arms look quite thin in the loose-fit black sleeves.

-In the ad below is a black bolero with loose-fit sleeves that can flatter your arms on TV, and of course in real life, too.
+A black bolero with loose-fit sleeves can flatter your arms on TV, and of course in real life, too.

 Since it's the upper arms that need coverage, you don't necessarily have to wear long sleeves.
 You just must make sure your short sleeves are not too short.
 Cap sleeves are the worst.
 They cover the bony joints between the shoulders and the arms but reveal the fleshiest part of the upper arms.
 Your underarm jiggle will become more apparent right below the cap sleeves, and the TV camera will further exaggerate that.